philips/hackerdns.backend/README.md

 # HackerDNS - backend

-HackerDNS is a DNS server written in node.js, current repository is a complete bockend for it, consisting of both DNS and API servers.
+HackerDNS is a DNS server written in node.js, current repository is a complete backend for it, consisting of both DNS and API servers.

 ## How to run